hpfast/webmapping_for_beginners_wiki/D3-step-2.md

 	- fill-opacity
 	- visibility

-A lot of it is not useable, but is used by the BFRO themselfes.
+A lot of it is not usable, but is used by the BFRO themselves.
 We will now focus on the styleUrl property, because these contain the classification labels!

 Let's try to give each point a different colour according to their classification label.

-:arrow_forward: Replace the `.style("fill", "blue")` attirbute with the following code.
+:arrow_forward: Replace the `.style("fill", "blue")` attribute with the following code.

 ``` js
 .style("fill", function(d){